 All travel, chargeable to Daemen College, must be documented in order to be recorded appropriately in our financial system for audit purposes and to meet IRS rules.
 It is with this in mind that the Business Office has designed these travel procedures.

-The mileage reimbursement rate for Daemen College, for the 2016/17 year, is 50 cents per mile.
+The current mileage reimbursement rate for Daemen College, as of May 2016, is 50 cents per mile.
 The rate is reviewed annually during the budget development process.
 Mileage reimbursement is computed by using:

 Commuting miles are defined as the miles driven from an employee’s home to the College and back again.
 These miles do not qualify for reimbursement.

 The College will not reimburse for entertainment costs (meals, travel, etc.) for employees to meet with one another.
 In an effort to preserve tuition dollars for student needs, the College asks employees to schedule meetings during regular working hours on campus.
 If employees choose to meet off campus during lunch, the college considers this a personal decision and will not reimburse the costs for travel or meals incurred at that meeting.

 Employees who meet for Daemen College business with external parties should submit itemized receipts for the actual cost of meals along with the following information: date of meeting, names of persons participating and a description of the purpose of the meeting.
 These details provide the necessary backup to satisfy audit inquiries and IRS regulations.

 The College will utilize a receipt driven reimbursement policy for employees seeking reimbursement for meals when traveling on College business.
 Itemized receipts supporting the actual cost of meals and incidental expenses are required in order to process a reimbursement request.